BindsNET/bindsnet/docs/source/guide.rst

     network = Network()

-The :code:`Network` object accepts optional keyword arguments :code:`dt: float`, :code:`learning: bool`, and :code:`reward_fn: Optional[bindsnet.learning.reward.AbstractReward]`.
+The :py:class:`bindsnet.network.Network` object accepts optional keyword arguments :code:`dt: float`, :code:`learning: bool`, and :code:`reward_fn: Optional[bindsnet.learning.reward.AbstractReward]`.

 The :code:`dt` argument specifies the simulation time step, which determines what temporal granularity, in milliseconds, simulations are solved at.
 All simulation is done with the Euler method for the sake of computational simplicity.
 If inaccuracy in simulation is encountered, use a smaller :code:`dt` to resolve numerical instability.

 The :code:`learning` argument acts to enable or disable updates to adaptive parameters of network components; e.g., synapse weights or adaptive voltage thresholds.
 See `Using Learning Rules`_ for more details.